Qiskit/qiskit-metapackage/docs/faq.rst

 |

-**Q: Why do my results from real devices differ from my results from the simulator?**
+**Q: Why does my result from real device differs from my result from the simulator?**

-**A:** The simulator runs jobs as though is was in an ideal environment; one without noise or decoherence.
+**A:** The simulator runs jobs as though it was in an ideal environment; one without noise or decoherence.
 However, when jobs are run on the real devices there is noise from the environment and decoherence, which causes the qubits to behave differently than what is intended.